huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 sudo apt-get update -y
 ```
 <br>
-First thing we need to do is install gns3 server onto our linux server so that our gns3 client can connect to it
+First thing we need to do is install GNS3 server onto our linux server so that our GNS3 client can connect to it

-run the following commands to install the gns3 server
+Run the following commands to install the GNS3 server
 ```
 cd /tmp
 curl https://raw.githubusercontent.com/GNS3/gns3-server/master/scripts/remote-install.sh > gns3-remote-install.sh
 sudo bash gns3-remote-install.sh --with-openvpn --with-iou --with-i386-repository
 ```

-Its now time to edit our server settings so that we can connect to it using the gns3client virtual machine
+Now we need to edit our server settings so that the gns3client can connect

 Run the following command